 Speech-Language Pathology

 Speech-language pathologists help individuals overcome challenges related to communication, swallowing and cognitive function.
-They ae communication experts who assess, diagnose and treat a wode range of disorders while empowering people to connect effectively with the world around them.
+They ae communication experts who assess, diagnose and treat a wide range of disorders while empowering people to connect effectively with the world around them.

 The College of Charleston's pre-professional advising program is designed to guide you through the process of preparing for admission to a graduate speech-language pathology program.